How much is your iPhone 11/Pro worth right now? - 9to5Mac

 - Sprint trade-in program

-Among these options for trading in your iPhone X, we recommend trading it in through our very own 9to5Mac trade-in portal where you can get a fair value and cold hard cash in a matter of days.
+Among these options for trading in your iPhone 11 or 11 Pro, we recommend trading it in through our very own 9to5Mac trade-in portal where you can get a fair value and cold hard cash in a matter of days.
 Using our own trade-in portal also supports 9to5Mac and lets us keep doing what we do.

 Latest iPhone 11/11 Pro trade-in values for October 2020